-Most often, the Archangel Michael is young and androgynous, though the painting above by Cesare Dandini is probably one of the most provocatively seductive versions of the archangel.
+Most often, the Archangel Michael is young and androgynous.
+The painting above by Cesare Dandini takes this to a new level, and is probably one of the most provocatively seductive versions of the archangel.
 You can just about see his wings and weighing scales, and his sword is prominently placed, but the most important part of this painting is his face, the look of disdain and self-awareness.
 As a good-looking long-haired boy, he is very much like the beautiful god Attis, whose shrines in Italy were replaced with chapels to Saint Michael.
 Attis, like Adonis, is a god of vegetation.

 Orion, Ophiuchus and Hercules

 Below are three images taken from H.A.
 Rey's book The Stars: a New Way to See Them (1952), showing the constellations (from left) Ophiuchus, Hercules and Orion.

 I have David Warner Mathisen to thank for putting me on to this book.
 It's quite true, as he points out, many of the constellation outlines and interpretations are really hard to make sense of normally, they seem to have lost all connection with the initial contours of the constellation, which gave rise to the stories and images that have come down to us in, say, ancient Greek art, or Mayan art, and in Medieval art.
 David Warner Mathisen has made clear the link between the Archangel Michael and the constellation Ophiuchus, for the reason that the archangel holds a spear and a pair of weighing scales, and stands on top of a dragon or the devil, which fits exactly the shape and position in the sky of Ophiuchus.
 But is there room for considering two other constellations too - namely Hercules and Orion?